meghanakotagiri/Sales-forecasting-for-weather-sensitive-products/README.md

 Link to the Kaggle Problem: [Store Sales Forecasting For Weather Sensitive Products](https://www.kaggle.com/c/walmart-recruiting-sales-in-stormy-weather)

-For entire details on the model creation and accuracy, please refer to the file [final_report.pdf](https://github.com/meghanakotagiri/Sales-forecasting-for-weather-sensitive-products/blob/master/final_report.pdf)
+For entire details on the model creation and accuracy, please refer to the file [final_report.pdf](https://github.com/meghanakotagiri/Sales-forecasting-for-weather-sensitive-products/blob/master/final_report.pdf) and for the implementation and code for this project, please reder to the code folder which has [READ_ME.txt](https://github.com/meghanakotagiri/Sales-forecasting-for-weather-sensitive-products/blob/master/code/READ_ME.txt).

 Contributors: Meghana Kotagiri(meghanakotagiri), G Neha (nehareddyg)